COS-IN/iluvatar-faas/src/Ilúvatar/iluvatar_fine_scheduler/shared_mem_ipc.md

   * push stuff to the scheduler
     * create a mut static instance to save channels   ✓
     * characteristics   ✓
-    * pids
+    * pids   ✓

-  * build a map in the scheduler
+  * build a map in the scheduler    ✓

+  * find a way to invoke pstree again or make sure all the threads for a function are created before it is invoked
+      * doing retries work     ✓

+  * update the scheduler to map the pids to the cpu
     *